-The rising cost of space in Westminster means that models of care built around individual locations for specific services are unsustainable.
+People have changing needs and demands for how they want to access health and care services and our estates need to support people to access services in the community when they need to.
+We also need to address that the rising cost of space in Westminster which means that models of care built around individual locations for specific services are unsustainable.
 Partners in Westminster need to work together to share space and build the estate required to respond to the changing needs and demands of our population.